 And speaking of relaxing, another symbolic meaning of iguana deals with contemplation.
 Spike is always observing.
 My human mind believes she’s always suspending judgment about what she sees too.

-Rather, she just observes and contemplates with youthful acceptance and peripheral curiosity.
+She just observes and contemplates with youthful acceptance and peripheral curiosity.
 She seems to ruminate over every little thing for no other reason other than she can.
-From the birds that fly overhead, to the leaves that change color with the season - nothing is lost on her awareness.
+From the birds that fly overhead, to the leaves that change color with the season – nothing is lost on her awareness.
 She drinks in her surroundings with an openness and marvels at the spectacles available for her contemplative pleasure.

 Same holds true for us.
 The iguana encourages us to put ourselves in a mindset of utter wonder.

 Give it a try.
 Look out into your wide, wide world with eyes of awe for what you observe.
 Suspend judgment, and just peer out as if everything were new, different and filled with magical potential.
 It is a wicked-awesome way to look at life.

 Practical Lessons From the Iguana